 The BNTP webinars are recorded.
 If you connect via video conference, you will appear on the screen.
 By not turning off your webcam and appearing on screen, we will accept this as automatic consent for you to be part of the recording.

 All presentation slides and recordings are uploaded to the AFRM training resources page following each session.

 NSW Lecture Series – Wednesday and Saturday sessions

 The AFRM conducts the NSW Lecture Series on the last Wednesday of every month from February to November.
 These training sessions are recorded and material is available online after each session.

 Trainees will require their MIN and password to access this material.
 Go to the AFRM Training resources.

 The NSW Branch runs monthly training sessions on various Saturday’s throughout the first half of each year.
 These sessions give trainees practice in the Objective Structured Clinical Exam (OSCE) sessions in preparation for their Fellowship exams.

-There are many ways to get involved in the Faculty and connect with other AFRM Fellows and trainees:
+Participate in Faculty activities and connect with other AFRM Fellows and trainees through:

 Committees | Advocacy activities | Special interest groups | Events